 - When you are going to add widgets to the dock, you will find it pretty handy.

-- When it comes to the dragging application to the dock, this is very straightforward.
+- When it comes to dragging applications to the dock, this is very straightforward.

-- In the dock/panel settings, you will find lots of option for the customization.
+- In the dock/panel settings, you will find many customization options.

 - You can access the dock with a simple right mouse click.